Characteristic cycles, micro local packets and packets with cohomology: Geometric induction

 Theorem 4.2 \cite{SV} relates the limit of the family of cycles $\{C+s d\log f\}_{s>0}$ (see page 468 \cite{SV} for the proof of why this family defines a family of cycles) to the direct image $RF_{\ast}: D_c^{b}(X)\rightarrow D_c^{b}(Y)$.
-We state it here as: \begin{prop} Suppose $F:X\rightarrow Y$ is an open embedding.
+We state it here as \begin{prop} Suppose $F:X\rightarrow Y$ is an open embedding.
 Let $\mathcal{F}\in D_{c}^{b}(X)$, then

-\end{prop} We notice that, while the family of cycles $\{CC(\mathcal{F})+s d\log f\}_{s>0}$ not necessarily lives in the set of characteristic cycles for the derived category of sheaves whose cohomology is constructible with respect to an algebraic stratification, the limit does.
+\end{prop} We notice that, while the family of cycles $\{CC(\mathcal{F})+s d\log f\}_{s>0}$ does not necessarily live in the set of characteristic cycles for the derived category of sheaves whose cohomology is constructible with respect to an algebraic stratification, the limit does.
+Following Proposition \ref{prop:openembeding} we define for each $\mathcal{F}\in D_{c}^{b}(X)$